BASEL.FM

 # If truly offline: copy to external drive, physically walk it over, copy off

-The production Compose file is nearly identical to staging — two things change: the image source and the volume mount.
+The production Compose file is almost identical to staging.
+Two things change: the image source points at your internal registry, and the volume mount switches to the local path where you dropped the model weights.

 # docker-compose.production.yml